'Crazy' Kenyan grannies use tricks to save themselves from rape

 "The young boys would strangle the cucus ...
 Every time we went to pick up the corpse of an old woman, my heart used to bleed."

-The success of the cucus program led to another, "No Means No Worldwide", which is teaching 130,000 secondary school students in Nairobi to stop violence against women.
+The success of the cucus programme led to another, "No Means No Worldwide", which is teaching 130,000 secondary school students in Nairobi to stop violence against women.

 The cucus are also helping to protect young girls.